Comfort Suites San Jose Airport

 Once you get past the grand arch of the San Pedro Square entrance, you will find yourself in the famous restaurant area of Downtown San Jose.
 Foodies will delight at this square which offers them a mind-boggling range of cuisines, cafe-bars and fine dining restaurants to choose from.
 People watching becomes a past time at cafes which offer sidewalk seating.
 Art galleries and theaters thrive in the downtown area and attract tourists and crowds every single day of the week.

 Trinity Episcopal Cathedral is the oldest church in San Jose and has been designated a Historic City Landmark for its architecture.
 Architect John W. Hammond created the design for this church, which was built in 1861 in the Carpenter Gothic architectural style.
 It is rich in history and is a different type of religious establishment, as it is the Cathedral Church for the Episcopal Diocese of El Camino Real.
 It is also a Downtown parish church and includes both Catholic and Protestant traditions.

 San Jose served as California's first capital in 1850, but it wasn't until the 1980's that the downtown area began to resemble the bustling district it is today.
-It is home to numerous landmarks, including the San Jose Museum of Art, the Tech Museum of Innovation, the San Jose Repertory Theater, the De Anza Hotel, the Cathedral Basilica of St. Joseph, and San Jose State University's campus.
+It is home to numerous landmarks, including the San Jose Museum of Art, the Tech Museum of Innovation, the De Anza Hotel, the Cathedral Basilica of St. Joseph, and San Jose State University's campus.
 Downtown San Jose is generally considered to encompass the area north of Interstate 280 and east of Guadalupe Parkway.
 Most of the downtown area is covered by a public WiFi network, fitting for such a leading tech city.
 With a slew of restaurants, nightlife, entertainment and shopping options, Downtown San Jose is a must-visit part of this historic city.